Erd\H{o}s--Szekeres-type problems in the real projective plane: Proof of Proposition

 We show that every set of at least 7 points contains a projective 5-hole and that the minimum numbers of 5-holes in a set of $n=5,6$ points in the real projective plane in general position satisfy $h_5^{p}(5)=1$ and $h_5^{p}(6)=0$.
 The proof of the first claim is inspired by a proof of Harborth~\cite{Harborth1978}, who showed that every set of 10 points in $\mathbb{R}^2$ contains a 5-hole.

 The equality $h_5^{p}(5)=1$ follows simply from the fact any set of five points from $\RPP$ in general position can be projected to 5 points in convex position in the plane.
-Now, assume that there is a set $P$ of at least 6 points from $\RPP$ in general position that contains no 5-hole.
+Now, assume that there is a set $P$ of at least 6 points from $\RPP$ in general position that contains no projective 5-hole.
 We will show that then $|P|=6$, obtaining an example of a point set that gives $h_5^{p}(6)=0$.

-Since any set of five points from $\RPP$ in general position can be projected to 5 points in convex position in the plane, there is at least one convex 5-gon in $P$.
-We say that a point $q$ is an \emph{interior point} of a convex 5-gon $Q$ in $P$ if there is a projection $f \colon \RPP \to \mathbb{R}^2$ such that such that $f(Q)$ is in convex position and its convex hull contains $f(q)$.
-Let $G$ be a convex 5-gon in $P$ that the minimum number of interior points among all convex 5-gons in $P$.
-Since $P$ does not contain 5-holes, $G$ contains at least one interior point.
+Since any set of five points from $\RPP$ in general position can be projected to 5 points in convex position in the plane, there is at least one projective 5-gon in $P$.
+We say that a point $q$ is an \emph{interior point} of a projective 5-gon $Q$ in $P$ if there is a plane $\rho \subset \RPP$ containing $Q$ such that $Q$ is in convex position in $\rho$ and its convex hull contains $q$.
+Let $G$ be a projective 5-gon in~$P$ with the minimum number of interior points among all projective 5-gons in $P$.
+Since $P$ does not contain projective 5-holes, $G$ contains at least one interior point.

 If $G$ contains at least two interior points $q_1$ and $q_2$, then there are at least three points of $G$ on one side of the line $\overline{q_1q_2}$.
-These three points together with $q_1$ and $q_2$ determine a convex 5-gon in $P$ with fewer interior points than $G$, which is impossible by the choice of $G$.
+These three points together with $q_1$ and $q_2$ determine a projective 5-gon in $P$ with fewer interior points than $G$, which is impossible by the choice of~$G$.
 Thus, $G$ contains exactly one interior point $q$.
 Let $p_0,\dots,p_4$ be the vertices of $G$ traced in the counterclockwise order.
-The point $q$ is then not contained in any triangle spanned by $p_i,p_{i+1},p_{i+2}$ (the indices are taken modulo 5), since otherwise we again obtain a convex 5-gon in $P$ with fewer interior points than $G$; see part~(a) of Figure~\ref{fig:proof_one_projective_5holes}.
+The point $q$ is then not contained in any triangle spanned by $p_i,p_{i+1},p_{i+2}$ (the indices are taken modulo 5), since otherwise we again obtain a projective 5-gon in $P$ with fewer interior points than $G$; see part~(a) of Figure~\ref{fig:proof_one_projective_5holes}.